muskan01/Assign01/README.md

-# Collections Exercise
+# Collection Exercise

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+This program intends to remove string containing "oggy" from a list of strings.

+The reason behind removing Oggy is because he is an evil kid and the world is already suffering from one pandemic, we do not need another.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.

-Don't forget to update this file after fixing the code.
+The code is working now.

+Also, updated the file.